 There are several routes that will take you to Ban Gioc Waterfall.
 The main route is a good road and fast.
 The other routes are in variable condition and but take you through even quieter areas.
 They also allow you to see some sights that are off the main road.

-The falls itself is quiet on the Vietnamese side but the Chinese side always seems to be busy and is much more developed.
+The falls itself is usually quiet on the Vietnamese side, even at weekends, but the Chinese side always seems to be busy and is much more developed.
 Nguom Ngao Cave is definitely worth a visit as is the Truc Lam Phat Tich Pagoda high up on the hill overlooking the falls.
 There are homestays [Yen Nhi Homestay] and hotels [Saigon Ban Gioc Resort] here so it is possible to stay overnight.

 There are two routes to Pac Bo.
 The first is the main road and it is quite direct and easy to drive.
 There is not much traffic on this road.
 Taking this route will get you there fast and allow you to spend a lot of time looking around.
-There are a few choices of eatery near the Cave but the choice is limited so it would be a good idea to take something along unless you plan to stop on the way.
+There are a few choices of eatery near the Cave but the choice is limited so it would be a good idea to take a little something as a back up.

 A reasonably sized border trading town up in the far northeast of Vietnam.
 This is the beginning point of national highway 1A and has been the site of many battles between the Chinese and French forces.
 There are many options for hotels and food here and a variety of Chinese specialties can be found.
 It is easy to access due to the main highway between it and Hanoi.
 As the town is traditionally and mainly a market post you may wish to visit Dong Kinh Market.
 If not, you can choose to ride up the Mau Son mountain which is around 20km away.

 A large town and capital of the Cao Bang Province.
-There is a lot of good accommodation here and this can be used as a base for excursions to surrounding sites.
+There is a lot of good accommodation here [Max Boutique Hotel]and this can be used as a base for excursions to surrounding sites.
 There is also a large market which is interesting and a lot of local food specialties are sold here.
-Sausage is one of these.
+Local sausage and dried buffalo are two of these.

 Called Detian Falls by the Chinese, this marks the border between Vietnam and China.
 It is currently the fourth largest fall on a national border and drops some 30m.
 The areas surrounding it have a few local sites to visit and several homestays and a resort.
 You can easily stay overnight here.

 This is the legendary cave that Uncle Ho stayed in when he returned from exile in 1941.
 He was here for two months.
-There is nothing but the cave site and the stream that you can visit.
+There is the cave site and the stream that you can visit.
 In recent years, there have been so many visitors that some small guesthouses have sprung up and you can easily find a place to stay.
 If all else fails it isn’t very far back to Cao Bang.